Surfaces

 Responds to the page toggle

 Without a forced data-theme the surfaces adapt automatically.
-Use the moon/sun button in the nav above to see all three levels update in place.
+Use the moon/sun button in the nav above to see all four levels update in place.

 Current page theme